nemanjapetrovic/cron-es6/README.md

 - start - starts the cron job
 - stop - stops the cron job
-- *async* onTick - function which will be trigger on each tick
+- *async* onTick - function which will be triggered on each tick
-- *async* onComplete - function which will be triggerd when the job is stopped
+- *async* onComplete - function which will be triggered when the job is stopped
 - isCronRunning - checks if the cron job is running
 - getCronInstance - will return you an instance of *CronJob* from wrapped *[cron](https://www.npmjs.com/package/cron)* npm package